 No two public restrooms are the same!
 Provided the restrooms comply with accessibility regulations the Omeo will easily fit.
 The Omeo is one of the most compact and manoeuvrable chairs available.
 It will turn on its axis.

-Note the battery will discharge more quickly when used off-road, at speed or up slopes.
+Please note the battery will discharge more quickly when used off-road, at speed or up slopes.

 Provided sufficient traction 20°-25° incline up, and about 30° incline down for <110kg.
 We have some video clips of Marcus going down 30° ramp.